serverless/serverless/README.md

 * [serverless-garden-aid](https://github.com/garden-aid/web-bff)
 * [serverless-react-boilerplate](https://github.com/99xt/serverless-react-boilerplate)
 * [serverless-delivery-framework](https://github.com/99xt/serverless-delivery-framework)

-## <a name="why-serverless"></a>Why Serverless?

-We want to make sure that you and your team don't have to manage or think about Servers in your day to day development.
-Through AWS Lambda and similar Function as a Service providers you can focus on building your business code without having to worry about operations.
-While there are of course still servers running, you don't have to think about them.
-This turns you into a Serverless Team and thats why we think Serverless is a fitting name.

 ## <a name="contributing"></a>Contributing
 We love our contributors!
 Please read our [Contributing Document](CONTRIBUTING.md) to learn how you can start working on the Framework yourself.